Botany

 strain.
 Also used as abortifacient.
 Root is used against kidney diseases

 and whooping cough.
-Infusion used for clenasing the blood.
+Infusion used for cleansing the blood.

 • Root and leaf used for alleviating urinary retention.